Optimal Hierarchical Radio Resource Management for HetNets with Flexible Backhaul: Implementation Considerations

-Fig. \ref{fig:Signaling_sub} shows the \textit{fast timescale} message passing between the head and the tail of each link, at each subframe.
-It is clear that the head node of each link is always a BS (macro or pico), while the tail node can be either a BS or a MU, as well.
+Fig. \ref{fig:Signaling_sub} shows the \textit{fast-timescale} message passing between the head and tail of each link at each subframe.
+Note that as we have considered downlink transmission, the head node is always a BS, while the tail node can be either an MU or another BS.
+At each subframe, each tail node needs to feed back its received SINR over each subband to its transmitting BS so that the transmitting BS can update the short-term link scheduling of its corresponding links accordingly.

-As can be comprehended from these figures, the proposed hierarchical RRM has several advantages.
-First, the RRMS requires only global statistical information which can be provided and feedbacked by BSs in large timescale signalling.
-Hence, the proposed solution is robust w.r.t. backhaul latency.
-On the other hand, the BSs and their associated MUs communicate locally with each other in the short timescale, while each BS only required local CSI of its outgoing direct links, which can be feedbacked by the receiving node (receiving BS or MU).
-Therefore, our proposed algorithm has low signalling overhead and message passing among different types of network components as well as good scalability on the complexity.
-Hence, it can be efficiently implemented in real applications and networks.
+From the above analysis, the proposed hierarchical RRM has several advantages in terms of signalling overhead.
+First, the RRMS requires only global statistical information, which can be provided and fed back by the BSs in long-timescale signalling.
+This makes the proposed solution robust to the backhaul latency.
+On the other hand, in the short timescale, BSs only require the local CSI of their outgoing direct links, which can be provided by local message passing between each BS and its associated MUs.
+As a result, the proposed hierarchical algorithm benefits from low signalling overhead and message passing among different nodes and good scalability of the complexity.
+In the next subsection, we provide rigorous analysis of the computational complexity and signalling overhead per iteration of the proposed algorithm.